NafTasmi/Phishing-Link-Scanner/README.md

 ⚠️ **Disclaimer**: This tool is for educational purposes only.
 It may produce false positives/negatives.
 Always verify suspicious links through multiple sources before taking action.

----

-*⭐ If you found this project useful, please consider giving it a star!*